waifung0207/ci_bootstrap/README.md

 ## CodeIgniter Bootstrap

+### IMPORTANT NOTE

+As CodeIgniter has announced version 3 recently and it introduces some major changes in folder structure, I am taking this chance to further enhance my code and make use of new features from the new CI, therefore I will be moving to new repository for next version of CI Bootstrap.

+Please stay tuned to [ci_bootstrap_3](https://github.com/waifung0207/ci_bootstrap_3) which is work-in-progress at this moment.

+This repository will be slowly depreciated and updated only when CodeIgniter 2 release securify fix.

+### Introduction

 A starter template that supports multi-tenant (frontend / backend) website in a single application.

 This repository is developed upon the following tools: